MooersLab/pymolsnips/README.md

 ## Animated demo of snippet use in Visual Studio Code

 <p>The animation below demonstrates the use of the <b>ao</b> tab trigger in the text editor <em>Visual Studio Code</em> to insert 17 lines of code for generating the ambient occlusion effect.
-Two-levels of cascading menus appear.
+Two levels of cascading menus appear.
 The menu on the left shows the alternate tab triggers that contain the letters <b>a</b> and <b>o</b>.
 The corresponding code for the selected tab trigger is displayed in the right window.
 By entering these two letters, you have inserted 16 lines of code!